Sun & Wind

 Sun Analysis.

-Balancing solar radiation is key in designing sun-responsive buildings, striking the right equilibrium between excessive and insufficient exposure.
-Façades and roofs hold utmost significance as the primary sun-exposed areas in urban settings, providing the foundation for energy-related functions within buildings, spanning solar energy utilization to cooling requirements.
-ENVI-met software offers efficient solar access modules, enabling swift and thorough assessments of solar radiation across all building façades, incorporating environmental factors such as vegetation.
+Balancing solar radiation is key to designing solar responsive buildings, striking the right balance between excessive and insufficient exposure.
+Facades and roofs are of paramount importance as the primary sun-exposed areas in urban environments, providing the foundation for energy-related functions within buildings, ranging from solar energy harvesting to cooling requirements.
+ENVI-met software provides efficient solar access modules that allow for quick and thorough assessments of solar exposure for all building facades, taking into account environmental factors such as vegetation.

 Solar Climate.

-ENVI-met software offers comprehensive microclimate analysis, ranging from short-term durations of a few days to long-term yearly assessments, including vital climate parameters like solar access.
-This enables accurate estimation of energy input on building façades and quantification of year-round growing conditions for plants.
-Benefit from detailed insights into both energy dynamics and optimal plant development throughout the year with advanced analysis capabilities.
+ENVI-met software provides comprehensive microclimate analysis, ranging from short-term periods of a few days to long-term annual assessments, including vital climate parameters such as solar access.
+This enables accurate estimation of energy use on building facades and quantification of year-round growing conditions for plants.
+Gain detailed insight into both energy dynamics and optimal plant development throughout the year with advanced analysis capabilities.

 Indexed View Sphere.

-Highly reflective façades constructed with metal or glass can have a substantial impact on the local microclimate by altering the reflection of solar radiation.
-The presence of such materials, like aluminum, can result in a significant increase of 300 W/m² or more in the surrounding area compared to standard concrete structures.
-ENVI-met software incorporates the Indexed View Sphere (IVS) method, enabling precise modeling of radiation fluxes with multiple reflections and accurate estimation of thermal radiation, providing high-resolution analysis.
+Highly reflective metal or glass facades can have a significant impact on the local microclimate by altering the reflection of solar radiation.
+The presence of such materials, such as aluminum, can result in a significant increase of 300 W/m² or more in the surrounding area compared to standard concrete structures.
+ENVI-met software incorporates the Indexed View Sphere (IVS) method, which allows accurate modeling of multi-reflection radiation fluxes and accurate estimation of thermal radiation, providing high resolution analysis.

 Exploring Solar Radiation Modeling and Analysis: High-Resolution Modeling Case Study